Deep learning models for the Forecasting platform

 XNow version 0.0.1

-XNow version 0.0.1 - Incipient Xception-based model trained on a dataset containing 6 days with meteorological events (thredds), selected from the CAP warnings available at weatherapi.
+XNow 0.0.1 - Incipient Xception-based model trained on a dataset containing 6 days with meteorological events (thredds), selected from the CAP warnings available at weatherapi.
 The model has been trained on a region of approximately 300km x 300km surrounding Oslo for predicting the composite reflectivity values at 5 minutes in the future using the values from the current timestamp.
 The day used for illustrating the predictions has not been used for training.

 ConvSNow 1.0.0

-ConvSNow version 1.0.0 - Convolutionary LSTM model trained on satellite imagery spanning Europe collected by EUMESAT's Meteosat-11 satellite utilizing the Severe Storms RGB product.
+ConvSNow 1.0.0 - Convolutionary LSTM model trained on satellite imagery spanning Europe collected by EUMESAT's Meteosat-11 satellite utilizing the Severe Storms RGB product.
 The model was trained on 24 days from June 2021.
 The day used for illustrating the predictions is a day from June 2021 that has not been used for training.

 ConvSNow 15 min - based on currently available satellite data predicts the Severe Storms RGB product 15 minutes in the future.
 The top side animation represents the model prediction, while the bottom side animation represents the actual (real) observation.